Plumbing Smart Water Systems Across Rhinelander, WI

 Rhinelander homeowners choose us for smart water systems because we're genuinely local to Oneida County — family-owned since 1974, CSLB-licensed (#1098234), bonded and insured.
 Salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in Wisconsin's cold northern climate.
 Looking for a smart water systems company in Rhinelander, WI?
 That's exactly what we are — local, licensed, and accountable to Oneida County.

 Our smart water systems carries a 10-year workmanship guarantee — separate from any manufacturer warranty on the parts themselves.
 If the smart water systems we performed fails because of how we did it, we come back and fix it free for a full decade.
-Water heaters and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.
+Appliances and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.

 We quote smart water systems on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate smart water systems quote is written and good for 30 days.